Run BTS

 Run BTS (also stylized as Run BTS!) is a South Korean variety web series starring boy group BTS.
-The series broadcasts weekly and has been offered for free viewing on V Live since 2015 and Weverse since 2020.
+The series broadcasts weekly and has been offered for free viewing on V Live since 2015, Weverse since 2020, and YouTube since 2022.
 In each episode, the band members play games or participate in a variety of activities that require them to complete challenges, and sometimes carry out secret missions, in order to earn prizes or receive punishments.

 Three seasons of the series, comprising 156 episodes, have been released since it premiered on August 1, 2015, with new episodes airing every Tuesday.
-On August 16, 2022, a special episode—the first new episode following a 10-month-long hiatus after season three ended in October 2021—was released, and later uploaded to BTS' official YouTube channel.
-Since then, all episodes—new and old—have been made available on the platform.
+From August 16, 2022, a special 10-episode season—the first since a 10-month-long hiatus after season three ended in October 2021—was released.

+The series returned as Run BTS!
+2.0 starting April 23, 2026.
+A prologue episode was released on April 7, which focused on their discussions regarding the revamped program's schedules and plans.

 Format

 Each episode of Run BTS features the members of BTS taking on activities relevant to the episode's theme, usually in the form of games, missions, or challenges, with the promise of a prize(s) if they are successful, or punishments if they fail.
 The members tackle each task as a group, individual teams, or on a solo basis if required.
 Special episodes occasionally feature non-competitive activities, such as a fashion show, skits, or drama-making.
 Most episodes are led by an MC, with one of the members filling the role of host for the day, and the production staff who facilitate the missions.
 Jin and Suga serve as MCs the most often—J-Hope, RM, and V have intermittently assumed MC duties as well.
 For episodes with missions that require the full group's participation, all members act as presenters.

 Episode runtimes initially spanned 8–15 minutes.
 From the second season onwards, they were increased to 20–40 minutes.
 In 2020, they were further expanded to a more consistent runtime of 30–40 minutes.
 Short clips of exclusive behind-the-scenes footage are uploaded after each episode airs.
 Originally posted on the paid BTS+ V Live fan ship channel beginning in 2017, Big Hit Entertainment moved the clips to its official fan community platform Weverse beginning January 16, 2020, as exclusive subscription-based paid content.